-Breast cancer and its treatment can have a number of physical effects on your body.
+Breast cancer and its treatment can have many physical effects on your body.
 You might be challenged by fatigue, pain, lymphoedema, lowered bone density, changes in weight, changes in mood, hair loss or the side effects of early menopause.

-Some women find this is a time when they have a renewed focus on their physical wellbeing.
+Some people find this is a time when they have a renewed focus on their physical wellbeing.
 You may find yourself seeking out ways to take better care of yourself.
+Speak to your GP or specialist for support and information so that you can live your life fully.

 There are things you can do that may help you to feel better: